Insight and research

 Fishing data and insight

-We collect and analyse data on the economic performance of the UK commercial fishing fleet.
+We collect and analyse data to provide information and insight on fish landings and performance of the commercial fishing fleet in the UK.

 Seafood processing data and insight

-We gather and analyse data on the seafood processing sector in the UK including financial performance and employment.
+Seafood processing is an important regional industry in the UK.
+We collect and analyse data on processing including performance and employment.

-We gather and analyse data from the foodservice industry in the UK to find out the latest trends and insights on seafood eaten out of home.
+We analyse data on seafood sold in restaurants, hotels, takeaways and more to share the latest trends and insights on seafood eaten out of home.

-We gather and analyse data from the independent and multiple retailers in the UK.
+We analyse data of seafood sold through supermarkets and other retailers in the UK.
 Find out the latest trends and insights on seafood eaten at home.